almatsy159/almatsy159/README.md

   + working on test program
   + testing different possibilities of structure for the same program
   + studying mostly information technologie and mathematics

+  I don't post everyday here , i still enjoy working on a blackboard for math or algo works ^^" .
   I have many paper i would like to store as files.
 This will be the next sites topic.

   To see the details of each repositories see the next About "About Repos